ashisha/image.vim/README.md

 Features
 =========
 * Let's you open (preview) images in Vim!
-* It's safe, never modifies the original image
+* It's safe, never modifies the original image (unless you force write)

 Requirements